circus-tent/circus/docs/source/configuration.rst

         Every other key found in the section is passed to the plugin constructor in the **config** mapping.

+        You can use all the watcher options, since a plugin is started like a watcher.

 Circus comes with a few pre-shipped :ref:`plugins <plugins>` but you can also extend them easily by :ref:`developing your own <develop_plugins>`.